 - Rare to drop out of school

-- Less likely to have a behaviour problem
+- Less likely to have a behavior problem

 - Confidence and higher self-esteem